IgorMarques/evaluation_test_for_candidates/README.md

   A survivor must have a *name*, *age*, *gender* and *last location (latitude, longitude)*.

-  It also has an inventory of resources of their own property (which you need to declare when upon the registration of the survivor).
+  A survivor also has an inventory of resources of their own property (which you need to declare when upon the registration of the survivor).

 - **Update survivor location**